 And if that wasn’t enough, there are Special Occasion Menus listed to take all the guess work out of pairings.
 Some example menus you’ll find are for Backyard BBQ, Girls’ Night, and Fall Harvest Feast.

-And don’t forget to grab your copy of Love & Lemon Every Day to enjoy all of the delicious recipes inside.
+And don’t forget to grab your copy of Love & Lemon Every Day!

 - 2 tablespoons extra-virgin olive oil (divided)